-I am extremely passionate about seeing candidates through every stage of the process and this has reaped positive rewards with clients choosing to work with me time and time again.
+Our team are extremely passionate about seeing candidates through every stage of the process and this has reaped positive rewards with clients choosing to work with us time and time again.

-Having been in the industry for some time, I wanted to share my experience and viewpoint on recruitment in the current employment market.
+Having been in the industry for 20+ years we wanted to share our experience and viewpoint on recruitment in the current employment market.

-With employment rates at a record high in the UK and the number of live vacancies increasing I feel its time companies were made aware of what is currently a very challenging market.
+With employment rates at a record high in the UK and the number of live vacancies increasing it’s helpful for companies to be made aware of what is currently a very challenging market.

-Throughout this series of blogs, I will discuss a number of key factors which can affect the successful hiring of the right candidate.
+Throughout this series of blogs, we will discuss a number of key factors which can affect the successful hiring of the right candidate.
 The first key factor being…

 Working with multiple agencies